max-riedel-phd/max-riedel-phd.github.io/_pages/about.md

 ---

-I am a postdoctoral researcher at the Leibniz Institute for Financial Resaerch SAFE, where I work on the three-year project Green Auto Securitization (GAS).
+I am a postdoctoral researcher at the Leibniz Institute for Financial Research SAFE, where I work on the three-year project Green Auto Securitization (GAS).

 My research interests are in financial markets, securitization and sustainable finance.
 I study empirically both equity and fixed income markets, mainly focusing on Europe.
 I have published in international finance journals, including <i> The Journal of Financial Economics, Journal of Economic Dynamics and Control, Journal of Banking & Finance.</i>